This is a photo I took this morning from my office window (my office is the best):

-This experience led to my work in music publishing and synch, with early music placements for my clients in Sex and the City, The Wire, Six Feet Under, Spike Lee’s 25th Hour, and CSI
+This experience led to my work in music publishing and synch through 8DSync, with early music placements for my clients in Sex and the City, The Wire, Six Feet Under, Spike Lee’s 25th Hour, and CSI

 I also founded the music publicity company 8DPromo and, recently, the ‘exploratory’ record label 8D Industries.
 And I advise label managers and self-released artists on growth strategies and rights management.

 If there’s anything to take away from all this, it’s that I operate on both the artist and business sides.
 I have a unique and often surprising perspective.